matiasgays/matiasgays/README.md

 ### About Me

 I am a graduate of Electronics Engineering from National University of La Plata, Argentina with a strong background in programming and IT technologies.
-I am proficient in C and JavaScript programming and have a working knowledge of SCADA systems, PLC projects and communication protocols such as TCP/IP, UDP, RS232, RS485, MODBUS, SPI, UART, USB, SPI, Ethernet.
+I am proficient in C and JavaScript programming and have a working knowledge of SCADA systems, PLC projects and communication protocols such as MODBUS, UART, SPI, Ethernet.
 I have a passion for IT technologies, and I am also actively pursuing learning opportunities in DevOps and Software Development.

 ### Tech